(103 days)

 This device is a single use implant intended for cemented application only.
 It is intended for use with Biomet's humeral components previously cleared by the FDA for cemented application.

-The Bipolar Shoulder Prosthesis is a self retaining humeral head in which the outer metallic shell is highly polished.
-The inner polyethylene liner is inserted in and preassembled with the outer metallic shell.
-A polyethylene retaining ring is inserted into a groove on the shell, holding the liner captive.
+The Bipolar Shoulder Prosthesis is a self retaining humeral component.
+The outer surface of the shell is highly polished.
+The inner polyethylene liner is preassembled with the outer metal shell.
+A polyethylene retaining ring is inserted into the shell of the shell.

 The shell is available in four outer diameters, 40mm through 52mm.
 The modular head components are available in various neck lengths to correct laxity in the joint.
 Two types of modular heads are available to correspond with the geometry of the humeral stems.